masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

 ## Text
 ### Keyword extraction/text summarization
 Keyword extraction and text summarization can be regarded as the same task, the only difference is that for keyword extraction we must look at the document as a word collection whereas, for text summarization, we must look at it as a sentence collection.
 - [LSA (Latent Semantic Analysis)](http://www.kiv.zcu.cz/~jstein/publikace/isim2004.pdf): known as LSI (Latent Semantic Indexing) in Information Retrieval.
+SVD decomposition of the TF-IDF matrix: terms and documents are represented in reduced-dimensional subspace.
 - TextRank: based on [PageRank](https://en.wikipedia.org/wiki/PageRank)
   1. Compute the TF-IDF matrix
   2. Compute a similarity metric among the sentences in the document.
 Similarity can be calculated as the correlation among TF-IDF vectors.
 To compute similarity among words instead of sentences we can use the number of co-ocurrences among words in a sliding window of a given size.